ContiPaolo/academic-website/content/_index.md

           date_start: '2010-01-01'
           date_end: '2021-12-31'
           description: Member of the National Team of Aerobic Gymnastics.
 World and European medallist.
-            Experiences in coaching and coreographing in Italy, France, Finland, Hungary and Lithuania.
+            Experiences in coaching and coreographing in Italy, France, Finland, Hungary, Lithuania and United States.

     design:
       columns: '2'